mpdf/mpdf.github.io/troubleshooting/memory-problems.md

 mPDF uses a lot of memory on the server.
 If you get an error message that you have exceeded your memory limits, try the following:

-it is more efficient in very long documents to process the HTML code in small chunks rather than as one large HTML string use `ini_set("memory_limit","128M")` or similar at the top of your script to allocate more memory generate a smaller <span class="filename">mpdf.php</span> file - see <a href="{{ "/installation-setup/reducing-memory-usage.html" | prepend: site.baseurl }}">Reducing Memory Usage</a>
+It is more efficient in very long documents to process the HTML code in small chunks rather than as one large HTML string use `ini_set("memory_limit","128M")` or similar at the top of your script to allocate more memory generate a smaller <span class="filename">mpdf.php</span> file.

+* see <a href="{{ "/installation-setup/reducing-memory-usage.html" | prepend: site.baseurl }}">Reducing Memory Usage</a>
-avoid using GIF image files, or PNG images with the alpha channel (transparency) or interlaced PNG images set <a href="{{ "/reference/mpdf-variables/simpletables.html" | prepend: site.baseurl }}">simpleTables</a> if you are using large tables and do not require complex borders or padding setting
+  avoid using GIF image files, or PNG images with the alpha channel (transparency) or interlaced PNG images
+* set <a href="{{ "/reference/mpdf-variables/simpletables.html" | prepend: site.baseurl }}">simpleTables</a> if you are
+  using large tables and do not require complex borders or padding setting
-<a href="{{ "/reference/mpdf-variables/packtabledata.html" | prepend: site.baseurl }}">packTabledata</a> can save
+* <a href="{{ "/reference/mpdf-variables/packtabledata.html" | prepend: site.baseurl }}">packTabledata</a> can save
-considerably on memory usage, BUT at a significant cost in processing time setting <a href="index8ff2.html?tid=473">cacheTables</a> = <span class="smallblock">TRUE</span> makes the most efficient use of memory, but requires temporary data written to files (which may be resource intensive) and will add significantly to processing time use a limited number of fonts, avoiding large font file sizes
+  considerably on memory usage, BUT at a significant cost in processing time

 # PHP 5.3.x on Windows